team-91/chest-xray-classifier/README.md

 ## Project Topic

 Development of a web application for physicians that automatically analyzes chest X-ray images and provides preliminary diagnoses using deep learning methods.
-The project is based on the open [NIH Chest X-rays](https://www.kaggle.com/datasets/nih-chest-xrays/data) dataset.
+The project is based on the open [VinBigData Chest X-ray](https://www.kaggle.com/competitions/vinbigdata-chest-xray-abnormalities-detection/data) dataset.

 Goal: Assist physicians in preliminary image analysis and reduce workload during initial diagnostics.